-(This is a great case-study on the “big middle” by Garrett Moon, TodayMade.
+(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

 I often talk about how most customer learning happens at the tail-ends of the product development cycle — while you’re gathering requirements and after you release your product.

-There is a “big middle” where the temptation is high for spending several weeks, months, years building and perfecting the solution.
+There is a “big middle” where the temptation is high for spending several weeks, months, and years building and perfecting the solution.
 This is often where we also go astray and either build too much or build the wrong product.